All About Monitor Lizards

 How Does It Defend Itself?

 Monitors are well adapted to their environment and well camouflaged, which helps them avoid potential predators.
 Snakes are considered to be the monitor lizard’s most feared predator.
-Young monitor lizards are able to rely on color and behavior for defense – they are more spread out than adults, and they are able to take cover more quickly and effectively.
+Young monitor lizards can rely on color and behavior for defense—they are more spread out than adults, and they can take cover more quickly and effectively.

 Larger Lizards Defend Themselves In Different Ways Than Smaller Lizards

-Larger lizard species, with fewer predators on their tail, will simply lie out in the open and cease to move when they spot a predator.
-However, if the predator comes close, they’ll take off in the opposite direction of the predator’s advance.
+Larger lizard species, with fewer predators on their tails, will lie out in the open and cease moving when they spot a predator.
+However, if the predator comes close, it’ll take off in the opposite direction of its advance.
 An adult monitor lizard can go faster than the average human and most other lizards.
 Once they can, they will hide in burrows, trees, or even underwater.

 What Are Its Defense Mechanisms?

-When confronted monitor lizards try to puff themselves up as much as possible, making themselves appear larger and more threatening.
-They stand upright on all legs, puffing up their lungs, flattening their back, making a hissing sound, and some will also sway from side to side.
-As a final protective measure they open their mouths as far they can.
+When confronted, monitor lizards try to puff themselves up as much as possible, making themselves appear larger and more threatening.
+They stand upright on all fours, puffing up their lungs, flattening their back, making a hissing sound, and some will also sway from side to side.
+As a final protective measure, they open their mouths as far as they can.

-But will a monitor lizard actually attack if confronted?
+But will a monitor lizard attack if confronted?
 Yes!
-If approached, the monitor may lunge and attack.
-The monitor lizard is much like a momma Lion who’s babies are threatened, in that it will attack relentlessly.
+If approached, the monitor lizard may lunge and attack.
+In this sense, it is much like a momma Lion whose babies are threatened: It will attack relentlessly.

 It’s Aggressive Nature

-When listing the dangers of keeping a certain animal as a pet, the physical dangers of the animal (such as their teeth or claws) are the obvious considerations.
+When listing the dangers of keeping a certain animal as a pet, the physical dangers of the animal (such as its teeth or claws) are the obvious considerations.
 However, the most dangerous trait the monitor lizard possesses may be its aggressive and extremely ferocious personality.
-However, the monitor lizard cannot be tamed.
-The monitor lizard also knows no loyalty to its owner.
+The monitor lizard cannot be tamed and knows no loyalty to its owner.

-While the pit bull may often show aggression toward strangers or anything it deems to be a threat to its human companion, the monitor lizard feels no such allegiance and will violently turn on its owner just as easily as it would on any prey or outside threat it senses.
+While the pit bull may often show aggression toward strangers or anything it deems a threat to its human companion, the monitor lizard feels no such allegiance and will violently turn on its owner just as easily as it would on any prey or outside threat it senses.
 It would be unwise to underestimate the physical danger this lizard poses to anyone it comes in contact with, as it is rather strong and supremely quick.
-That, coupled with the creature’s naturally aggressive tendencies, must be considered before a monitor lizard is taken in as a pet.
+That and the creature’s naturally aggressive tendencies must be considered before a monitor lizard is taken in as a pet.

 Does It Bite?

-You might be wondering can lizards bite?
+You might be wondering, can lizards bite?
 Yes.
-But, while the lizard teeth of the monitor lizard are small, they are quite sharp.
+But, while the lizard teeth of the monitor lizard are small, they are pretty sharp.
 Therefore, monitor lizard owners must be constantly wary of their pet’s tendency to lash out and attempt to take a chunk out of them whenever the opportunity arises.

 As one monitor lizard owner relates: